JetAstra/SDAR/README.md

 - [ ] Release Inference Engine and Training Framework
 - [ ] More Features are working in progress

-## 👏 Acknowledge

-We would like to express our gratitude to the following works （[MDLM](https://arxiv.org/pdf/2406.07524), [LLaDA](https://arxiv.org/abs/2502.09992), [DiffuLLaMA](https://arxiv.org/abs/2410.17891), [Block Diffusion](https://arxiv.org/abs/2503.09573)） for providing important theoretical foundations and inspiration for SDAR.

 ## 🤝 Core Contributors

 - **Shuang Cheng**: Initial idea proposal, model evaluation, and inference.